andycroll/andycroll.com/_posts/2021/2021-03-22-be-specific-when-defining-routes.md

 In those cases you don't need to generate the routes or actions.

-## Instead of:
+## Instead of...

-...generating all the routes.
+...generating all the routes:

 ### `config/routes.rb`